-Share Ownership by Executive Officers.
-As disclosed above under "Director and Officer Holdings" on page 18, each member of our Office of the President owns, and has owned for many years, a significant amount of our common stock, which strongly aligns their interests with those of our other shareholders.
+Share Ownership by Executive Officers and Directors.
+As disclosed above under "Director and Officer Holdings" on page 19, each of James and Jonathan Tisch, the members of our Office of the President, and Andrew Tisch, Co-Chairman of our Board, owns, and has owned for many years, a significant amount of our common stock, which strongly aligns their interests with those of our other shareholders.